c3lang/c3-web/src/content/blogs/Useability Improvements: C3 0.7.2.md

 author: "Christoffer Lernö"
 ---

-Unlike 0.7.1, 0.7.2 not a big feature release, instead we focused on adding quality of life improvements which are [backwards compatible](/getting-started/roadmap/#c3-is-feature-stable) with other 0.7 releases.
+Unlike 0.7.1, 0.7.2 is not about big new features, instead it is laser focused on adding quality of life improvements, which are [backwards compatible](/getting-started/roadmap/#c3-is-feature-stable) with other 0.7 releases.

 ## Compile time additions